 International students aren’t allowed to stay in the country without a valid study permit.
 This visa usually takes 38 days to process and is valid for 90 days after your last session of study.
 You can apply via the Canadian visa application center in your country.

-Once you know the kind of visa you want, the next step is to actually apply.
+Once you know the kind of visa you want, the next step is considering study permit application.
 The process of applying for a Canadian visa is quite rigorous.
 This is because the Canadian authorities want to be sure that you deserve to get a permit before they grant you access to their country.
 If you can, it’s best to apply for the visa through an agency that knows the Canadian laws.

-Studying in Canada is not something that just anyone with any profile can do, some of the eligibility requirements include:
+Studying in Canada is not something that just anyone with any profile can do, some of the Student Visa eligibility requirements include:

 - You should be enrolled at a designated distance learning institute